survivejs/react-book/manuscript/05_react_and_flux.md

 # React and Flux

 You can get pretty far by keeping everything in components.
-Eventually that will become painful.
+Eventually, that will become painful.
 [Flux application architecture](https://facebook.github.io/flux/docs/overview.html) helps to bring clarity to our React applications.

 Flux will allow us to separate data and application state from our views.
 This helps us to keep them clean and the application maintainable.
 Flux was designed with large teams in mind.
 As a result, you might find it quite verbose.
 This comes with great advantages, though, as it can be straightforward to work with.